 Residences in the Homesteads will have a minimum square footage of 2,000 sq ft for single story structures.
 The first floor area shall not be less than 1,500 sq. ft. for two story structures and the second level shall be no more than 2/3 the main floor area.
-The maximum square footage for residences varies throughout the Homesteads (all areas noted are gross living areas and exclude porches, decks, garages and basements).
+The maximum square footage for residences varies throughout the Homesteads (all areas noted are gross living areas and exclude porches, decks, garages and basements) as defined by the Park City Land Management Code.
 Refer to the recorded community plat for individual lot requirements.

 The intent of the height guideline is to present a human-scale roofscape, one that steps with the contours of the terrain and recalls the natural setting.
-Allowable building heights are limited by Park City Municipal Code.
+Allowable building heights are limited by the Park City Land Management Code.
 No Structure shall be erected to a height greater than twenty-eight feet (28') from existing grade.
 Accessory Structures shall not exceed a maximum height of eighteen feet (18') to the peak of the roof.